-Tragedies open wide a door of conversation for us as parents.When pain and suffering hit close to home, whether it be in your family, your community, or simply in the news, it is a teachable moment to help your children understand how to respond and how to help those who are directly affected.
+When pain and suffering hit close to home, it’s an opportunity for teaching life lessons to help your children.
+We can teach them how to respond and how to help those who are directly affected.
 Whether it’s a school shooting, a natural disaster, an unexpected death, or the life-changing negative effects of someone’s choices, tragedies open wide a door of conversation for us as parents.
-So rather than just sweeping them under the rug as something that just “happened again”, use them to discuss the realities of people’s choices, or sometimes things that are completely out of our control.
+So rather than just sweeping them under the rug as something that just “happened again,” use them to discuss the realities of people’s choices or, sometimes, of things that are completely out of our control.

 Few things are harder in life than what a kid experiences at school, but school is a training ground for life success.
 Whether your child struggles with friendship, an authority figure, the difficulty of their work, or something else, what happens at school provides us as parents with an innumerable amount of teachable opportunities to develop character in our children.

 These are just a few ideas, but there are so many more.
 The world is full of life lessons all around us every day.
-As wise parents, we would do well not to overlook these opportunities, but to take advantage of them.
+As wise parents, we would do well not to overlook these opportunities but to take advantage of them.

 Huddle Up Question